EmbeddedChan/DroidOTDR/README.md

 ## ☕ Support

-If you find this app helpful, you can [buy me a coffee](https://www.paypal.me/didadi2024) via PayPal.
+If you find this app helpful, you can buy me a coffee.

 TronLink:
 TCjJuPGA2kCLcW1Bn4nPyitPNvjuEam1W4